 Josephus is a Jewish historian, his writings may seem a little frightening but I only read the section that corresponds to what I am reading in the Bible.
 My copy is a Nelson’s Super Value Series book and it does a good job of describing what each section covers and the parts in the “books” are very well labeled.
 It adds an interesting perspective to the Bible passages that I am studying.

 Now the Arabians do show up later in Scripture in some interesting places.
-In 2 Chronicles 17 Jehoshaphat has tribute brought to him by Arabs, Jehoram is attacked by them in chapter 21 and in chapter 26 Uzziah is beating them again with God’s help.
-Nehemiah has his trouble with them because of Geshem and they are mentioned in Isaiah, Jeremiah and Ezekiel where they are condemned to the sword or are under Gods wrath.
+In 2 Chronicles 17 Jehoshaphat has tribute brought to him by Arabs, Jehoram is attacked by them in chapter 21, and in chapter 26 Uzziah is beating them again with God’s help.
+Nehemiah has trouble with them because of Geshem and they are mentioned in Isaiah, Jeremiah, and Ezekiel where they are condemned to the sword or are under God’s wrath.
 But a scripture that ties all of this together is in Galatians 4:21 – 31.
 Hagar represents Mount Sinai (the Law) that is in Arabia and Paul links that to physical Jerusalem while the heavenly Jerusalem is linked to Sarah.

 King Saul after an amazing call to be king.
-He had many victories that clearly had come from God even having Samuel, the prophet, tutor him, reaches a point when he becomes a “your God” person.
-After a great victory against the Amalekites he forgets God and gives into fear and greed.
+Enjoyed many victories that clearly had come from God.
+He even had Samuel, the prophet for his tutor.
+Saul reached a point when he becomes a “your God” person.
+After a great victory against the Amalekites, he forgets God and surrenders to fear and greed.
 When Samuel confronts King Saul about his disobedience in 1 Samuel 15:15 King Saul says that the cattle were for sacrificing to the Lord your God.
 Why not say the Lord our/my God?
 It is a shame that his thinking and his words showed that even though he had known the Lord he stopped claiming Him as his God; he became “seed type #3” in Luke 8:14.